 Should I make a referral?

 The Hampshire CAMHS Service has been experiencing a significant increase in demand since September 2020, when young people returned to school, and lockdown measures were initially eased.
-We are working hard to respond to this whilst working within social distancing restrictions.
-Unfortunately, both these factors mean we are not able to respond as quickly as we would like in all circumstances.

 All referrals will be reviewed as an initial risk screening within 24 hours (during working hours) but for the majority of referrals there will be a significant period of time where you may not receive contact from the service due to the current volume of demand.
 We are therefore not in the position to respond to questions or queries regarding our waiting list or when a child will be seen.